muratk3n/thirdwave/en/README.md

 I meant filtering on their end, obviously.
 Dont censor.
 Self-filtering will do.
 It will take discipline... relying on existing media, a few big papers.
-I dont think following some random dude on the net is beneficial frankly, and that includes me.
+I dont think following some random dude on the net is beneficial frankly (that includes me).
 Trump both used and consumed socnet vociferously, but in the end, was it a net benefit to him and his presidency?